-On Cogan’s kitchen table are the results of a survey she conducted recently on women in the workplace, to be used in a book she is writing on the topic.
-That morning she edited an introduction to a video script for Cogan Owens Greene, the iconic planning and public affairs firm she and husband Arnold founded in 1975 and where she still works on contract.
+On Cogan’s kitchen table are the results of a survey she conducted on women in the workplace, to be used in a book she is writing.
+That morning she had edited an introduction to a video script for Cogan Owens Greene, the iconic planning and public affairs firm she and husband Arnold founded in 1975 and where she still works on contract.
 And later that evening the Cogans were going to a meeting at Congregation Neveh Shalom to discuss the conservative Jewish response to Trump Administration policies.

 “Where are we on action?” asks Cogan, a former president of the congregation.
 “It’s so important.”

 Cogan is not one to loll about.
 Over the course of her long and varied career, she has served as president of the Portland League of Women Voters, was the first (and only) female chair of the PDC, started a tea company and earned a national reputation for facilitating public meetings and coaching public speaking.